 One day, someone else might need a saw or extra screwdrivers.
 If you want to invest in these items but don’t want to spend too much money, check out yard sales!

 Manual drills, hacksaws, bolt cutters, scythes, two-man timber saws, manual lawn mowers, etc. Don’t forget to purchase multiple super cheap manual can openers, it is shocking how many people do not keep several of these in a kitchen drawer.

 #34.
 Alcohol: Once the SHTF, we all are going to need to drink some alcohol after the worse passes.
 Even if you don’t drink, you want to have bottles in your storage.
 It can be used as a cleaning liquid, a solvent, a fuel and a preservative.

 Alcohol stores forever so long as the bottle is kept closed.
 If you find the right person, they may consider a bottle of whiskey or vodka extremely valuable!

 #35.
 Painkillers: For obvious reasons, people are going to want painkillers.
 You might not have access to prescription pills, but you could stock up on things such as Tylenol and Ibuprofen.

 #36.
 Powdered Milk: Unless you have cows or goats on your property, you will want milk.
 However, we all know milk spoils quickly.
 Powdered milk is the easiest choice.
 It has an extended shelf life.
 You could also purchase canned milk, but it is hard to transport.

 #37.
 Condoms: I know you are thinking “really,” but you have to remember that life will resume a normal sooner or later.
 Post-collapse, an unplanned pregnancy could cause disaster.
-People will still have sex afterward.
+People will still make love afterward.
 Condoms help to prevent pregnancy and STDs.
 They are relatively cheap if bought in bulk!